 StarSQL is available as an ODBC driver for Windows- and UNIX-based computers, and as a JDBC driver for any computer that has the Java Runtime Engine (JRE) or Java Virtual Machine (JVM) installed.
+StarSQL includes a 64-bit version of the driver so you can unleash the power of 64-bit operating systems and database applications.

 The StarSQL software is not copy protected, rather the usage is limited based upon the maximum number of concurrent connections ("CCs") licensed.
 The StarQuest license allows for you to install and run any of the StarSQL drivers on any number of client computers, subject to terms of the license grant.
 CCs may be made available for clients on a single computer ("Node-locked License") or any computer on the network ("Floating License").
+A license to use StarSQL allows use of the 32-bit and 64 bit ODBC driver or the StarSQL for Java JDBC driver.